kulapoo/obsidian-template/00_Home MOC.md

 # Home 🌎

 This document encompasses all notes.
 This is the base location for all notes.
-Each note has its own Map of contents or MOC
+Each note has its own Map of contents or MOC.

+> **Note:** All MOC files are optional and can be safely removed.
+The vault's organization is primarily controlled by **#tags**.
+MOCs are convenience files that provide structured views of tagged content.

 # Map of Contents